jasminepvo/100devs/journal.md

   5. Select Capture full-size screenshot.<br>
   6. Once Chrome takes the screenshot, it should save it into your Downloads folder.
 Voila!<br>

 • AHHHH I FINISHED SOURCE LAYOUT IN UNDER 2 HOURS!!!
 I'm getting quicker i'm so proud and it actually looks decent or as my boyfriend would say it looks "professional".
-So happy!!!!
+So happy!!!!<br>
 ![](./source-layout/finishedSourceLayout.html.png)

 ---